Ezzaldeen97/MacGregor_Technical_challenge/README.md

 This project is a technical solution based on MacGregor technical challenge

 ## Challenge Overview
-The IoT gateway is a simulated maritime Gateway that does the following
+The IoT gateway is a simulated maritime Gateway that does the following:
 - Reads temerature data from 4 luffing wich motors via **Modbus TCP**
 - Reads Rate of Turn (ROT) data via Websocket that follows **NMEA protocol** format
 - Connects and publish all data to a MQTT broker.